- Undergraduate Students

 - Arguably the birthplace of the Industrial Revolution, Derby is now home to world-leading engineering and advanced manufacturing firms including Rolls-Royce, Toyota and Bombardier.

-- Derby’s central location means that the city has extensive transport links with the rest of the country.
-The M1 motorway passes about 10 miles to the east of the city.
+- Derby's central location means that the city has extensive transport links with the rest of the country.
+The M1 motorway passes about ten miles to the east of the city.

-- The main station, Derby Midland, is served by express trains to London (1 hour 40 minutes), the north east and south west.
+- The main station, Derby Midland, is served by express trains to London (one hour 40 minutes), the north east and south west; and a local bus services run frequently in and around the city.

 - East Midlands Airport is 15 miles from Derby city centre.